Labor Day in New York 2021

 Because it is a national holiday, all schools, governments, and most businesses are closed.
 People go out to a picnic or barbecue in parks.
 Also, many people spend the weekend out of town in The Hamptons or Fire Island, to close off the summer season.
 The American Football season starts around Labor Day, which means that the New York Giants and New York Jets are playing again.

 Most restaurants and shops will remain open on Labor Day.

 Tips for Labor Day

 There is also a Labor Day Parade, it is always held on the first or second Saturday of September.
-In 2020, the parade will take place on September the 12th.
 The Labor Day parade originated on the very first Labor Day in 1882 and has continued ever since.
 The day revolved around festivities for the working class and their families.

 Was this article helpful?
 Recommend it by giving me a rating: